bendanye/renotes/notes/tech/tdd/tdd_learnings.md

 * Write a failing acceptance test first then write unit test
 * Do not need to write integration test for external API, should be done on end to end tests
 * Acceptance tests run from client POV and can be written by non-developers, whereas integration tests are written by devs and covered more edge cases.
+* Write assert first followered by act then arrange
+* If not using mock, is integration test